flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 To apply this rotation, you can use a [`RotatedBox`][] widget.

-For more information on this calculation see the [Android orientation calculation documentation][].
+For more information on this calculation, check out the [Android orientation calculation documentation][].
 For a full example of making this fix, see [the PR we used to fix `camera_android_camerax`][].